 So, was Sierra an ill-conceived car brought to market with serious issues Ford should have known about and acted upon?
 There certainly appears to be some cause to believe so.
 It’s credible that Ford become smitten with a design that didn’t quite work, but one they couldn’t quite bear to abandon.

-Its early career came close to losing them their UK market dominance but whether it hastened the end of a talented and accomplished Design Director’s career remains a matter of conjecture.
-Bahnsen himself strenuously denied any rancour over Sierra’s poor early sales, telling Car‘s Geoffrey Howard in 1987, “There was not a single negative comment – as you know, the responsibility for giving the Sierra its particular appearance characteristics was always a joint decision taken collectively by the product committee.
+Its early career came close to losing them their UK market dominance but whether it hastened the end of a talented and accomplished Design Director’s career remains a matter of considerable debate.
+Bahnsen himself denied any rancour over Sierra’s poor early sales, telling Car Magazine‘s Geoffrey Howard in 1987, “There was not a single negative comment – as you know, the responsibility for giving the Sierra its particular appearance characteristics was always a joint decision taken collectively by the product committee.
 I was never under pressure to leave… and at the time I redesigned it, it was all starting to look good again.”

 He would go on to mentor a fresh generation of car stylists at the Art Center design college in Switzerland.
 Following his death in 2013, commentators and design aficionados eulogised him as the man who steered Ford towards radical with the Sierra and Scorpio.
 But wouldn’t it be grimly ironic if the car he’s perhaps best associated with was the one he liked least?

 Sources: AROnline/Car Magazine